buglabs/node-xml2json/README.md

 var json = parser.toJson(xml); //returns an string by default console.log(json);
 ```
-if you want to get the Javascript object then you might like to invoke parser.toJson(xml, true);
+if you want to get the Javascript object then you might want to invoke parser.toJson(xml, true);

 ## License